sollecitom/software-product-development-blog/content/posts/2023/2023-12-05-start-with-a-skeleton-not-to-die-a-zombie.md

 ## Invocation context

 - Every invocation should be contextualised with information about the invocation itself.
+- The context should contain information about the access, the trace, and the toggles associated with the invocation.
 - This context should be part of your software models, not something implicit and accessed outside the normal call stack.
-- The context should contain information about the access, the trace, and the toggles associated with the invocation.
+You should be able to base your behavior on this information, to log it, and to make it part of the events you publish.
+- TODO
 - Tracing (correlation, who, when, how, where from)
-- TODO

 - Internationalization (server returns i8n keys, dedicated front-end type to display the actual text from browser locale, changing the settings from user's configuration)
 - Features and product modules (representation in the code, who has enabled what, how do you know)